gitlabhq/gitlab-runner/docs/shells/index.md

   pwsh -NoProfile -NonInteractive -ExecutionPolicy Bypass -Command generated-windows-powershell.ps1
   ```

-This is how an example PowerShell script looks like:
+This is what an example PowerShell script looks like:

 ```powershell
 $ErrorActionPreference = "Continue" # This will be set to 'Stop' when targetting PowerShell Core